-My first job out of culinary school was as a line cook at the acclaimed L’Auberge Chez Francois, a romantic French restaurant right outside of Washington, DC.
+My first job out of culinary school was as an apprentice at the acclaimed L’Auberge Chez François, a romantic French restaurant right outside of Washington, DC.
 If you’re from the area, you’ve likely spent a special occasion there.
-If not, just imagine an Old World style cottage in the rolling hills of Virginia, dining rooms appointed with cozy fireplaces and traditional Alsatian decor, an old-school French menu featuring the likes of escargots, foie gras and Chateaubriand, and a whole lotta charm…it’s just a very special place.
+If not, just imagine an Old World style cottage in the rolling hills of Virginia, dining rooms appointed with cozy fireplaces and traditional Alsatian decor, an old-school French menu featuring the likes of escargots, foie gras and Chateaubriand, and a whole lotta charm.
+It’s a very special place.

-I found out pretty quickly that working there wasn’t quite as romantic as dining there.
+However, I found out pretty quickly that working there wasn’t quite as romantic as dining there.
 It was a large, European-style brigade kitchen with the chef at the helm and all the cooks “manning” their stations.
-I was the only woman.
-I cried every time the chef yelled at me, had to get lifts on my shoes to reach the plates, and was “rescued” by more experienced cooks on more than one occasion.
+Not only was I the only woman, at five feet two inches tall, I was also hopelessly undersized for the massive equipment that surrounded us.
+I had to get lifts on my shoes just to reach the plates over the stove—and don’t even ask about those fifty-pound sacks of potatoes!
 If you’ve ever wondered what it’s like to cook in a restaurant kitchen, just imagine trying to juggle multiple orders in your head, cooking on four different burners with food in the oven at the same time, flames, sharp knives, hot pans and the incessant stream of orders coming in and going out.
 It was terrifying!

 Note: At the restaurant, this is served as a spread but it’s also delicious on its own as a snack or side, like cottage cheese.
 For best results, do not use low fat cottage cheese or sour cream.

 L'Auberge Chez François Herbed Cottage Cheese Spread

 - 1 pound 4% small-curd, cream-style cottage cheese